-A simple ointment like paw paw or vitamin e cream can help to keep the sensitive nasal passage from drying out.
+A simple ointment, such as paw paw or vitamin E cream, will help prevent the sensitive nasal passage from drying out.

-Swollen gums are a common pregnancy symptom.
-They become very sensitive and may bleed when you brush or random.
+Swollen gums are a common symptom of pregnancy.
+Your gums become very sensitive and might bleed randomly, or when you brush your teeth.

 It’s important you take good care of your teeth and gums at this time, as you can be prone to gingivitis (inflammation of the gums) during pregnancy.